ChaoKuan-Lin/docs/mkdocs/integrations/c.md

 If you do not have an account, please create an account [here](https://app.mobagel.com/signup).
 After you create an account, you will be directed to the dashboard.

 ## Creating a new product
-To use MoBagel, you first have to create a `product`, which is essentially a group of same `device`.
+To use MoBagel, you first have to create a `product`, which is a parent class of a `device`.
 You can create new products in the dashboard.

 For example: